-And Con says: “…even back then I realized most of philosophy is basically crap.
+“…even back then I realized most of philosophy is basically crap.
 Look at Kant and Hume; it’s just simplified shit wrapped up in dense layers of jargon.
 Validity is determined by timing and credentials, that’s all there is to it.
 Value’s all in the packaging, otherwise no one will notice except to mock.”

-So, about the book:
+Now, about the story:

+Ruth Askew, a minor city celebrity, is spouting some highly incompetent philosophy about the end of virtue, a fortunate woman mysteriously pushed to extremes.
+Con Manos, a journalist, is searching for certainty, meanwhile attempting to uncover a political scandal or two.
 Add in some undistinguished members of City Council, a popular radio station, a disorganized charity, a prestigious Philadelphia newspaper, and any number of lawyers and other professional criminals.
-In Worthy of This Great City the compelling stories of two stubborn individualists intertwine in a brisk, scathing satire that invites you to question everything you think you think about today’s most discussed issues: populism and elitism, the possibility of truth, the reach of profound stupidity, and the limits of personal responsibility in these post-truth, morally uncertain times.
+In Worthy Of This Great the compelling stories of two stubborn individuals intertwine in a brisk, scathing satire that invites you to questions everything you think you think about today’s most discussed issues: populism and liberal elitism, the possibility of truth, the reach of profound stupidity, and the limits of personal responsibility in these post-truth, morally uncertain times.

-(Read the full Prologue on the EXCERPTS page.)
+Read the full Prologue on the EXCERPTS page.

 ORIGINAL CONTENT COPYRIGHT 2016 ALL RIGHTS RESERVED